top of page

 D: I've had better on the Leipsic plain (trying to frighten Mary) - for the field ran so red with the blood of the dead - that it blush’d like the waves of hellllll!!!

-D( frustrated, mumbling to himself): I will have their souls!
+D(mumbling to himself): I will have their souls!
 They live no very great way from a bishop’s abode

 PBS: I get a whiff of Henry Brougham

-B: mmm - he has never openly attacked me - that I know or could possibly have guessed at - so perhaps, no
+B(ponders): He has never openly attacked me - that I know or could possibly have guessed at - so perhaps, no

-D: Why, these are the softest notes that could soothe my ear, as sweet as the sound of a widow sighing or a maid by her lover lying - as round her fell her long fair hair - she look’d to heaven with that frenzied air - which seem ‘d to ask if a God were there
+D: Why, these are the softest notes that could soothe my ear, as sweet as the sound of a widow sighing or a maid by her lover lying - as round her fell her long fair hair - she look’d to heaven with that frenzied air - which seem‘d to ask if a God were there

-B(laughs): Good luck - you will be somewhat outnumbered (opens door) - We have no further need of your company - I have been subject to worse devilment at Melbourne House
+B(laughs): Good luck - you will be somewhat outnumbered (opens door).
+We have no further need of your company - I have been subject to worse devilment at Melbourne House

 D: Amateurs!
 I have urgent business in the Lake District

-Disappears in a puff of smoke - PBS is spread-eagled on a fine Brussels tapestry - Mary is taking notes - B throws his copy of "The Monkinto the fire
+Disappears in a puff of smoke - PBS is spread-eagled on a fine Brussels tapestry - Mary is taking notes - B throws his copy of “The Monk" into the fire

 SCENE 3